 - Note: We may receive a commission if you decide to purchase filters through links on this page.

-- To filter out 13 of the 16 contaminants, a Reverse Osmosis Pentair water filtration system for your house is your best option.
+- To filter out 13 of the 16 contaminants, a reverse osmosis water filtration system for your house is your best option.

 - These are more expensive than pitchers to purchase, but can be much more effective.

 - They have the benefit of filtering out heavy hitters like: